Meadowlarke/Bibliography/Lewis2008.md

 85: The 1960s and the disappearance of the South Side club scene.

 86: Reasons for the demise.

-#Z: Some theorists have argued that the South Side Chicago club scene collapsed because of tastes changing back to more danceable music, citing record sale figures.
-Lewis argues that a more complete answer can be found in the context of the larger urban and social disinvestment in Black neighborhoods in the 50s and 60s.

 87: Government funded "youth gangs."